 The photographs should preferably be horizontal taking into account the predilection of the web.

-Text: Include captions for each photograph.
-Make sure the information is accurate.
+Include captions for each photograph.
+Make sure the information is accurate and truthful.
 If you don't know how to tell this story in words, our edit team is ready to help.

 2. Single picture story format

 Have only one photo for the story?
 A photostory doesn't always need to be 12 photos long.
 Sometimes, one photo is enough.
 The photograph should be the story and strong enough to stand alone.

 The accompanying text (250-300 words depending on the section the photograph is intended for) should be elaborate, providing an entry into understanding the photograph.
 Backstories could be interesting anecdotes keeping the photograph as the canvas while despatches could describe what happened after the scene.
 Here too, our edit team will be happy to help you write it out.